Exploring Defers

 Value Returned 4

 Even when switching to the pointer the behaviour here is the same as our previous BasicDefer example.
-And this is because *i is being derefernced and the value is being passed in as a copy into the Println. so if we were to change the example to use the ComplexDefer as such.
+And this is because *i is being dereferenced and the value is being passed in as a copy into the Println. so if we were to change the example to use a closure-based defer instead:

 defer func() {